Service Level Agreement (SLA)

 6. Measurement and reporting

-Municipal Licence customers can request a signed uptime report by email for a specific month — provided at no extra cost and delivered within 5 working days.
+Municipal Licence customers with an agreed SLA annex can request a signed uptime report by email for a specific month — provided at no extra cost and delivered within 5 working days.

 7. Validity and amendments

-This SLA is version 1.0 dated 2026-04-28.
-Amendments are communicated to Municipal Licence administrators at least 30 days in advance via email.
+This SLA is version 1.1 dated 2026-06-12.
+Once this SLA is attached to an active agreement, amendments are communicated to Municipal Licence administrators at least 30 days in advance via email.
 Amendments that worsen the commitment give the customer the right to terminate the agreement with 30-day notice at no cost.

 Related documents